-Bryan Stuart joined Fulcrum as chief operating officer in December 2018, bringing over 20 years of experience building biopharmaceutical companies, including deal-making, capital raising and strategic and operational leadership.
+Bryan Stuart joined Fulcrum as chief operating officer in 2018, bringing over 20 years of experience building biopharmaceutical companies, including deal-making, capital raising and strategic and operational leadership.
 Most recently, he was the president and CEO of Yarra Therapeutics, a subsidiary of Array BioPharma focused on genetically defined rare diseases.
 Previously, Bryan served as president, then CEO of Kastle Therapeutics, a biopharmaceutical company focused on developing and commercializing therapeutics for rare diseases.
-Prior to Kastle, Bryan was the chief business officer of Civitas Therapeutics, where he led the business development, capital raising, and commercial and portfolio management functions, including the company sale to Acorda.
-He previously led business development, corporate development and strategy at both EKR Therapeutics (acquired by Chiesi) and Ovation Pharmaceuticals (acquired by Lundbeck A/S), where he played key roles in each company’s growth and ultimate sale.
+Prior to Kastle, Bryan was the chief business officer of Civitas Therapeutics, where he led the business development, capital raising, commercial and portfolio management functions, including the planned IPO and company sale to Acorda (acquired Civitas day of scheduled IPO pricing).
+He previously led business development, corporate development and strategy at both EKR Therapeutics (acquired by Chiesi) and Ovation Pharmaceuticals (acquired by Lundbeck A/S), where he played key roles in each company’s growth and led the successful sale of both companies.
 Bryan began his career as a healthcare investment banker at William Blair & Company.
 He has an MBA from the Kellogg School at Northwestern University and a bachelor’s from the University of Illinois.

 Owen Wallace, Ph.D.